 P. dolichorhiza also resembles these morphotypes, but geographic information can easily allow us to identify it.

+Occurence of cosmopolitan species in the section Polydactylon?

 P. scabrosa, P. neopolydactyla, P. dolichorhiza and P. polydactylon were the taxa which were considered to have a cosmopolitan, or almost cosmopolitan distribution.